aaronvandorn/Neotrellis-Isomorphic-Chord-Keyboard/README.md

 The Chord mode will cycle through scale and mode, and the chord forms (maj/min/dim/aug/sus2/sus4/7/maj7/m7), and you can optionally select different layouts (Wicki-Hayden, thirds) in the file.

+To install, place the code.py file into the root directory of the Neotrellis.